toyg/hackercreep/README.md

 ------------

 Just pick the extension you need from the repository.
-If you don't know how, just go to your appstore and get it from there.
+If you don't know how to install it, go to your appstore and get it from there.

 Credits / Contact
 -----------------